mrdavtan/Local_ChromaDB_FRAG/README.md

 File Structure
 --------------

-    dataset.py: Contains functions for loading and preparing the dataset.\
+-   `dataset.py`: Contains functions for loading and preparing the dataset.
-    vectordb.py: Defines functions for creating and interacting with the ChromaDB vector database.\
+-   `vectordb.py`: Defines functions for creating and interacting with the ChromaDB vector database.
-    semantic_cache.py: Implements the semantic cache functionality using FAISS and Sentence Transformers.\
+-   `semantic_cache.py`: Implements the semantic cache functionality using FAISS and Sentence Transformers.
-    llm_module.py: Defines the LLMModule class for loading and utilizing the language model.\
+-   `llm_module.py`: Defines the `LLMModule` class for loading and utilizing the language model.
-    main.py: The main script that orchestrates the chat application by combining the dataset, vector database, semantic cache, and language model.
+-   `main.py`: The main script that orchestrates the chat application by combining the dataset, vector database, semantic cache, and language model.